 Relay problems will be a thing of the past.
 If you are having issues getting your hotspot port forward correctly or you are behind a CG-NAT you could be losing earnings.
 Light hotspots fix this so deploying a remote miner such as my solar-powered off-grid helium miner now becomes easy and cheap.
 You could possibly get away with a 20GB data-only mobile plan now.

-Light Hotspots are the evolution of how LoRaWAN gateways will interact with the Helium blockchain.
+Light Hotspots are the evolution of how LoRaWAN gateways will interact with the Helium / Solana blockchain.
 Hotspot’s consensus work has been moved off of physical Hotspots and onto Validators.

 With Validators producing new blocks, processing data, and initiating PoC challenges, this would eliminate relayed status requirements.
 Syncing and snapshot issues will be a thing of the past as SD card problems tend to stem from extremely high usage.
 Learn which is the best Helium miner micro SD card for your hotspot and how to replace them.